Skip to main content

 4. Select the staff member in question.

-5. Click on the edit icon on the top right of the screen.
+5. Select the Edit icon on the top right of the screen.

-6. Click on the down arrow next to Permissions.
+6. Select the down arrow next to Permissions.

-7. Check that Make Sales is enabled for the staff member.
+7. Check that the Make Sales permission is enabled for the staff member.

-If the problem persists, it could be because your Yoco profile has been suspended due to an incomplete FICA review/profile update, or paused due to a transaction review.
+If the problem persists, it could be because your Yoco profile has been suspended due to an incomplete Profile Update, or paused due to a transaction review.
 Please check your email inbox to see if we’ve tried to contact you about resolving either of these issues.

 ✨ Find out more about paused and suspended profiles here.